Special Area Management Planning

 Planning Team Meetings

-The first planning team meeting for the Kachemak Bay and Fox River Flats Critical Habitat Areas Management Plan Revision is scheduled for October 3, 10:00 am to 12:30 pm.
+The second planning team meeting for the Kachemak Bay and Fox River Flats Critical Habitat Areas Management Plan Revision is scheduled for November 8, 9:30 am to 12:30 pm.

 This meeting is an agency staff working meeting.
 These meetings will be open for members of the public to observe for the purpose of maintaining transparency in the plan revision process.
 However, there will not be opportunities for the public to participate in the discussion.
 A public review draft of the revised plan will be available for comment at the end of the revision process.
 Please contact 267-2122 or email@example.com prior to the day of the meeting with any questions.

 In Homer the meeting location is at Kachemak Bay National Estuarine Research Reserve's Conference Room at 2181 Kachemak Drive.
-In Anchorage the meeting location is at the Department of Fish and Game's Fischer Conference Room, in the 67th Annex Building, at 333 Raspberry Road.
+In Anchorage the meeting location is at the Department of Fish and Game's Denaina Conference Room at 333 Raspberry Road.

 Public Scoping Results